Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Introduction

 The SE diagram contains ultraviolet (UV) divergences.
-The conventional approach to renormalizing these divergences, which is used in the present work, involves the potential expansion of the bound-electron propagator~\cite{snyderman}.
+In the present work, these divergences are renormalized using the conventional approach based on the potential expansion of the bound-electron propagator~\cite{snyderman}.
 Within this expansion, three contributions naturally arise: zero-, one-, and many-potential terms.
-Only the zero- and one-potential terms, which correspond to the two first terms of the potential expansion, are UV divergent.
-They are treated separately in momentum space.
-The many-potential term, which is given by a remainder of the potential expansion, is considered in coordinate space using the PW expansion.
-The truncation of the latter and subsequent estimation of the residual is the main source of numerical uncertainty of the result.
+Only the zero- and one-potential terms, which correspond to the first and second terms of the potential expansion, are UV divergent.
+They are treated separately in momentum space together with the mass counterterm.
+The remaining many-potential term is considered in coordinate space using the PW expansion.
+The truncation of this expansion and subsequent estimation of the residual is generally the main source of numerical uncertainty of the results.

-As is well known, the total SE contribution is gauge invariant, unlike the individual terms of its potential expansion.
-Therefore, an intriguing idea is to compare the magnitude of these terms in different gauges.
-Traditionally, the SE correction is calculated in the Feynman gauge, see, e.g., Ref.~\cite{base_1999}.
-In the Coulomb gauge, similar calculations were carried out in~\cite{hen, yer_2025}.
-These works suggest that the many-potential contribution is significantly smaller in the Coulomb gauge than in the Feynman one.
-However, a smaller absolute value does not imply a better convergence of the PW expansions.
-Therefore, an important task is to conduct a thorough comparative analysis of many-potential contributions in both gauges.
+The total SE contribution is gauge invariant, unlike the individual terms of its potential expansion.
+It is therefore intriguing to compare the magnitude of these terms in different gauges of the photon propagator.
+Starting from the pioneering works~\cite{MOHR197426, MOHR197452}, the SE correction is calculated predominantly in the Feynman gauge, see, e.g., Refs.~\cite{MOHR197452, PhysRevA.26.2338, base_1999, PhysRevA.63.042512, PhysRevA.69.064103, PhysRevA.95.060501} and references therein.
+In the Coulomb gauge, similar calculations were carried out in Refs.~\cite{hen, yer_2025}.
+These works suggest that the many-potential contribution is significantly smaller in the Coulomb gauge.
+However, a smaller absolute value does not necessarily imply better convergence of the PW expansion.
+Therefore, a thorough comparative analysis of the many-potential contributions in both gauges is in demand.
 Note that other covariant gauges, aside from the Feynman one, can also be applied to the SE calculations.
-For example, the Fried-Yennie~\cite{PhysRevD.47.3647} gauge was also considered in Ref.~\cite{yer_2025}.
+For example, the Fried-Yennie gauge~\cite{PhysRevD.47.3647} was also considered in Ref.~\cite{yer_2025}.
 In the present work, however, we restrict our consideration only to the Feynman and Coulomb gauges.